 We’re on the verge of completing our 2-week trip to the Hawaiian islands and I wanted to take the time out and write down a travel report.
 Given its remoteness, a trip to Hawaii costs significant $$$; in order to limit our spending, we relied on cooking (AirBNBs with kitchens), cheaper non-luxurious stays and leveraging discounts as well as points for car rentals and flights.

 Which Islands to visit?

 The state of Hawaii consists of a few islands:

 - Oahu: Home to the city of Honolulu, Oahu is a touristy city with a YouTuber describing it as the NYC of the islands; don’t let that distract you from the fact that it still is ludicrously beautiful.

 - Maui: The resort island; crystal clear blue water, humpback whales and the green Yao valley can all be found here.

-- Hawaii: Also known as the Big Island, this island has less city vibes and more nature to explore.
+- Hawaii: Also known as the Big Island, this island feels less like a modern city and offers a lot more nature to explore.
 You’ll find the Volcanoes National Park and Mauna Kea observatory here.

 - Kauai: More laid-back, nature getaway with the insta-worthy Na Pali coast.